 The innocent bubble of classes, football games, parties, and other college fodder were shattered in an instant.
 We were at a loss.
 How did our beloved Blacksburg get transformed into the place our country’s deadliest shooting occurred?
 How did our cozy campus in the Blue Ridge Mountains become swarmed by cameras, news vans, and prodding journalists?

 I was in a daze the 24 hours after everything happened, but the reality of what had occurred sunk in at the Convocation that then Governor of Virginia, Tim Kaine, and President George W. Bush attended the next day.
 I’ll never forget looking across our basketball stadium as I gripped two of my sorority sister’s hands with tears streaming down our faces and saw a few of the fraternity brothers I had been in Charleston with the weekend before.
 That weekend we were kids without a care in the world enjoying their fraternity’s formal.
-The boys from that weekend had been transformed into men in an instant— their innocence stripped in a matter of hours, minutes, seconds.
+The kids from that weekend had been transformed into adults in an instant—our innocence stripped in a matter of hours, minutes, seconds.

 10 Years Later

-I told my husband this anniversary would be particularly hard and when he asked me why, I couldn’t put my thoughts into words.
-After our conversation, I thought about it more and it hit me— this anniversary is going to be even more difficult than usual because not much has changed in ten years.
+As this anniversary crept up, I struggled with a multitude of feelings.
+I remember obsessing over the fact that my beloved school would be tied to the deadliest shooting in our country’s history.
+Now, I’m horrified that this didn’t come to fruition.
 So many mass shootings have happened over the course of the past decade, and each one seems to be more gruesome and horrendous than the last.
 It has been ten years since 32 incredible people lost their lives and our country can’t get its sh*t together.
 It is infuriating.